mxc-foundation/developer-documentation/docs/whitepapers/mxc-data-economy.md

 - Buy NFTs with USDX
 - Buy sensors with USDX
 - Buy everything with USDX
+- Insure the issued USDX with selected crypto
 - Enable every person/company to create USDX for their own Fiat on-ramp and off-ramp